rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 producers and the other side it pushes them to queues.
 The exchange must know exactly what to do with a received message.
 Should it be appended to a particular queue?
 Should it be appended to many queues?
-Or should it get silently discarded.
+Or should it get discarded.
 The exact rules for that are defined by the _exchange type_.